ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Using "equals" and "not equals" in segment definitions

-In the first example shown above, we defined a segment that includes the logic, *Department equals HR*.
+In the first example shown above, we defined a segment such that "Department equals HR."
+That segment included an "equals" parameter.
 You can also define segments using a "not equals" parameter, as shown in the following example:

 Syntax: `New-OrganizationSegment -Name "segmentname" -UserGroupFilter "attribute -ne 'attributevalue'"`